Overview

 Programme Structure

 The MSc in Psychotherapy is a four-year part-time professional training programme at Level 9 NFQ (120 credits).
-Students may exit after two years with a Graduate Diploma in Psychotherapy (60 credits; although please note that the Graduate Diploma is not a qualification to practise psychotherapy).
+Students may exit after two years with a Graduate Diploma in Psychotherapy (60 credits; although do note that the Graduate Diploma is not a professional qualification and on its own cannot be utilised to seek professional accreditation or to practise psychotherapy).

-The MSc programme is an integrative psychotherapy training programme, focused on working with adult clients (individuals and relationships); not for working with children or adolescents, as this would involve further or more specialised training.
-Our programme is integrative in comprising of and holding instruction and in-formation within the theories and practice of humanistic, cognitive-behavioural, psychodynamic and systemic approaches.
+The MSc programme is an integrative psychotherapy training programme, focused on working with individual adult clients.
+(The program does not qualify students for working with children or adolescents or as a couples or family therapist, because these would involve further or more specialised training.)
+Our programme is integrative insofar as we focus on the theories and practice of humanistic, psychodynamic, cognitive-behavioural, and systemic approaches.

 The MSc programme fosters an inquiry-based attitude in psychotherapy theory, practice and research.
 This integrative psychotherapy programme provides students with an opportunity to work psychotherapeutically with a diversity of clients with complex and multifaceted needs and intends to hold equality, diversity and inclusion as a core principle for staff, students, clinical training and thus clients.

-Students will also be able to develop specialist expertise in particular fields of psychotherapy - including relationship therapy, psychosexual therapeutic practice and working with trauma.
+Students will also be introduced to developing specialist expertise in particular fields of psychotherapy - including relationship therapy, psychosexual therapeutic practice, working with trauma, and mindfulness and somatic approaches to psychotherapy.

 It also includes supervision of research and clinical work to facilitate completion of a research project and a professional practice portfolio.